notast/hierarchical-forecasting/README.md

 <img src="https://github.com/notast/hierarchical-forecasting/blob/main/images/6%20Future%20National.png" width="550"/>

 # 7 Reflecting points
-Forecasting admission rates is challenging.
-A handful of the forecasts at hospital levels are relatively flat lines.
-Moreover, Covid can throw any forecast off the rails as the situation can be erratic and dynamic.
+Most of the hospital level forecast were relatively flat; perhaps, due to insufficient data compared to cluster and national level which had more observations from the aggregation of subordinate levels.
+The forecast for cluster and national level appeared more plausible with some peaks and dips with an upward trend.
+Nonetheless, forecasting during this Covid period is challenging.
+Any forecast can be thrown off the rails as the situation is erratic and dynamic.
 For instance, the Covid infection rate was stable after Aug 20 but became [more serious in May 21 with the Singapore government implementing stricter social distancing measures](https://www.gov.sg/article/additional-restrictions-under-phase-2--heightened-alert).

 # 8 Future work
 - More machine learning models and deep learning
+- Replacing XGB in Prophet Boost with other tree-based boost models like Catboost or lightGBM
 - Predicting all hospital admission at once with a global model.